 In the code example above, we used the function distinct() to keep only unique/distinct rows from the data frame.
 When working with the

 distinct() function, if there are duplicate rows, only the first row, of the identical ones, is preserved.
-Note, if you want to you can now go on and add an empty column to your data frame.
-This is something you can do with tibble, a package that is part of the Tidyverse.
+Note, if you want to, you can now add an empty column to your data frame.
+You can do this with tibble, a package that is part of the Tidyverse.
 In the final example, we are going to look at an example in which we drop rows based on one column.

 Example 5: Delete Duplicate Rows Based on Columns with the distinct() Function